Horsestable BeachNorth Caicos

 Getting To Horsestable Beach

-It’s easy to overlook the road that leads to Horsestable Beach.
+It’s easy to overlook the road which leads to Horsestable Beach.

-Continue for .4 miles (.6 km), then turn right onto the unpaved and sandy road (this turn is before the dock and abandoned community center at Whitby Beach).
-This 2.3 mile (3.7 km) road leads to Greenwich Creek, and accesses to Horsestable Beach can be found at several locations along this road.
+Continue for 0.4 miles (0.6 km), then turn right onto the unpaved and sandy road (this turn is before the dock and abandoned community center at Whitby Beach).
+This 2.3-mile (3.7 km) road leads to Greenwich Creek, and accesses to Horsestable Beach can be found at several locations along this road.
 Although unpaved and sandy, the final beach road is suitable for any car.

 Horsestable Beach is the northeastern most beach on North Caicos.
 A couple of decent snorkeling spots are found close to shore here.